 Why integrate gamification into your digital marketing strategy?

 - Develop your brand awareness

-Today, internet users are exposed to advertising messages from all angles, to the point of being quickly tired of them, making your brand or your new products known to the general public without doing a minimum of online advertising has become almost impossible.
-With a good concept, you can leave a lasting impression on your target audience while making it easier to communicate your advertising message to them.
+Nowadays, internet users are exposed to advertising messages from everywhere to the point of being quickly tired of them.
+However, making your brand or your new products known to the general public without doing a minimum of online advertising has become almost impossible.
+With a good concept, you can leave a lasting impression on your target audience, while making it easier to communicate your advertising message to them.

 - Use gamification to collect data

 Gamification often allows you to collect customer data such as email addresses, names, phone numbers, etc. All you have to do is ask your visitors to register to participate while respecting the General Data Protection Regulation.
 By pushing the concept even further, gamification becomes a very effective customer segmentation tool and you can collect a lot of qualitative data to qualify your audience.

 In addition to collecting valuable data to reach your target audience, gamification can also optimize your customer conversion rate by generating qualified traffic to your website, mobile application, and/or to your physical store.
 To do this, you can offer discount coupons to use online or in your store to reward participants.
 You can also get inspired by treasure hunts to direct your target audiences to your different digital and physical touchpoints.

 Gamification is an effective method to increase the engagement of your users.
 Indeed, it generates a high rate of interactions and clicks since the Internet user becomes a “player” and is immersed in the company’s universe in a fun and interactive way.
 The feeling of belonging and exclusivity allows them to feel privileged and makes them want to act.

 - Integrate it into your inbound marketing strategy

 Gamification is an integral part of the tactics you need to put in place to develop an effective inbound marketing strategy.
 Share content that allows you to convey your brand messages related to your gamification strategy.
 For example, through a blog post, a social media post, or via email marketing.